“Coward: One who, in a perilous emergency, thinks with his legs.”

 The authors looked at having two, four, and six months of emergency funds saved and a range of investment strategies from 0% stocks to 100% stocks.

-In every scenario, investing the emergency fund increased the probability of having enough money to cover an emergency.
+In every scenario, investing an emergency fund increased the probability of having enough money to cover an emergency.

 Since the hypothetical person, on average, will be invested 65% in stocks, I looked at the outcomes for the 60% stock investment bracket from the study.